 Suddenly the room went dark, and I could feel the Jago shuttering under my feet as the chaotic battlefield noise silenced in an instant.

 Rei spoke in my head, “You can get out now.”

 “Oh… right.”
 I was still full of adrenaline as I got out of the room.
 My legs were shaky as I made my way over to the flight deck and sat down at the table.
 I don’t think we’ll be returning to Crux any time soon.

 Kiko and Rei walked in.

 “What are we going to do Cashel?” asked Kiko, getting straight to the point.

-He continued pushing buttons on the flight deck control panel, “We’re going to the safe house.”
+His eyes never left the flight deck control panel, “We’re going to the safe house.”

 It was going to take us two weeks to get to the safe house on Dezner and I was determined to apologize to Kiko before we got there.